arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 So, we could say that after applying the parameter `Int` to the type constructor `ListK<A>` it returns a `ListK<Int>`.
 As `ListK<Int>` isn't parametrized in any generic value it is not considered a type constructor anymore, just a regular type.

-Like functions, a type constructor with several parameters like [`Either<L, R>`]({{ '/docs/datatypes/either' | relative_url }}) can be partially applied for one of them to return another type constructor with one fewer parameter, for example applying `Throwable` to the left side yields `Either<Throwable, A>`, or applying `String` to the right side results in `Either<E, String>`.
+Like functions, a type constructor with several parameters like [`Either<L, R>`]({{ '/docs/datatypes/either' | relative_url }}) can be partially applied for one of them to return another type constructor with one fewer parameter.
+For example, applying `Throwable` to the left side yields `Either<Throwable, A>`, or applying `String` to the right side results in `Either<E, String>`.

-Type constructors are useful when matched with typeclasses because they help us represent instances of parametrized classes -the containers- that work for all generic parameters -the content-.
+Type constructors are useful when matched with typeclasses because they help us represent instances of parametrized classes — the containers — that work for all generic parameters — the content.
 As type constructors is not a first class feature in Kotlin, Λrrow uses an interface `Kind<F, A>` to represent them.
 Kind stands for Higher Kind, which is the name of the language feature that allows working directly with type constructors.